zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/01-backing-up-liferay.markdown

 Search indexes can be backed up as well, if you wish to avoid reindexing your entire portal after restoring your database.
-This is easiest to do if you have a separate Solr environment on which your index is stored.
+This is easiest to do if you have a separate Elasticsearch or Solr (see the [Liferay Enterprise Search](/discover/deployment/-/knowledge_base/7-0/liferay-enterprise-search) section) environment on which your index is stored.
 If you're in a clustered configuration and you're replicating indexes, you'll need to back up each index replica.